Madbros/PhilipsHue/README.md

 Remote mode (not tested):

-  -Configure your router with a redirection from port:<someport> to port:8 IP: your Hue local IP
+  -Configure your router with a redirection from port:SOMEPORT to port:8O IP: your Hue local IP

-  -Open the .html file, and put your router external IP and Hue API Id in the vars (first script in the <head> section).
+  -Open the .html file, and put RouterExternalIP:SOMEPORT and Hue API Id in the vars (first script in the <head> section).

   -Upload the file to a website.